cnumr/best-practices/chapters/BP_076_en.md

 ### Description

 Database management systems are designed and optimized to efficiently run large amounts of data processes.
-In the case of processing with a more or less complex logic, it is not recommended to retrieve "raw" data and run all computing operations, transformation or aggregation operations on the backend or even frontend server side.
+In the case of processing with a more or less complex logic, retrieving "raw" data and running all computing operations, transformation or aggregation operations on the backend or even frontend server side isn't recommended.

 These processes must rather be carried out as close as possible to  data in order to: